xusophia/DataSciFinalProj/README.md

 Double DQN was the best model in an ideal environment and the pretrained ideal model worked the best in an environment with 20% engine failures.
 Double DQN most likely performed so well because it effectively generalized the state-action pairs since the target Q values are only updated periodically.

 Vanilla Policy Gradient was able to learn to cross the threshold in all of our environments, except for the 20% engine failure case where it actively performed worse.
 However, convergence for VPG did require significantly more episodes in training, but this is most likely attributed to Policy Gradient architecture.
 Finally, VPG did show some of the lowest variances in comparison to DQNs, when our agent reached convergence at +200 everage rewards.

+Quantized Reinforcement Learning was an approach we took after developing our other models, and we were particularly motivated to see the difference in accuracy between a quantized and non-quantized model.

 ## References
 Vanilla DQN: [https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)